elovalo/elovalo/README.md

 Then just reboot your computer (or do some udev magic if you are Linux master).

+To program Elocmd variant (the ordinary one), run:

+    scons --program-elo

-To program, run:
+To program the variant with Zigbee support, run:

-    scons --program
+    scons --program-zcl

 ## Size Optimization